 Will there be romance?

 As much "romance" as you can find in a cyberpunk future, yes.
-Like in The Witcher 3, you'll be able to pursue romances as V. Because Cyberpunk includes character creation, these romance options will be more diverse than they were in The Witcher series.
+Like in The Witcher 3, you'll be able to pursue romance as V. Because Cyberpunk includes character creation, these romance options will be more diverse than they were in The Witcher series.

 "There are a lot more options.
 You know, you're defining your own character here, which means defining their sexuality any way you want," quest designer Patrick Mills said in an interview with Game Informer.
 "With Geralt, you had a character whose sexuality was very well defined by the novels and the short stories and the previous games.
 But in this one, it's up to you to decide.
 We've got NPCs that are gay, we've got NPCs that are bi, we've got NPCs that are straight, because we want them to feel real and that they have preferences as well."

 Is Cyberpunk 2077 mature-rated like The Witcher 3?

 Yeah.
 Cyberpunk 2077 isn't for kids, and definitely seems to be leaning into its inevitable mature rating.
 In the first few minutes of the demo, V rescued a woman kidnapped by organ scavengers.
 She was found naked in a bathtub, and the game didn't flinch away from full nudity.
 There was also a ton of swearing, as expected, but also what sounded like masturbation jokes.
 Cyberpunk 2077 looks keen to capitalize on the style of many premium cable shows—lots of swearing and nudity, that is.

 How does dialogue work?